savioros/rockr-blog/README.md

 * API Coderockr

 ## Project description
 This is a project provided by Coderockr.
-With a design available, I built a blog using modern development tools like TypeScript, ReactJS, Axios, Styled Components and others.
+With the design provided, i built a full responsive blog using modern development tools.
+The folder architecture was made aiming for the greatest possible scalability.

 On the homepage you can see a lot of cool posts and in addition it has Infinite Scroll.

-The folder architecture was made aiming for the greatest possible scalability.
+Clicking on any post will redirect you to a page with full details.

+We also have a contact modal and the best thing is that it actually works by sending emails.
+To do this I used EmailJS.

+Finally, we have a page where the user can create new posts.

 ## Project images